-6.1 The proposal to continue with an outsourced provision provides a number of opportunities and mitigates against the risks of either moving the service in house or seeking to identify either a co-sourcing or a shared service model.

-Effective internal audit and risk functions require a diversity of skills that local authorities can find difficult to source and retain.
-Difficulties have previously been experienced in trying to provide this service internally and employ suitably qualified and experienced staff or procure staff from an agency when required to provide additional audit coverage.

-In house teams are not as able to keep abreast of / afford, continuing professional development and training.
-Specialist expertise and in-depth knowledge cannot be as easily sourced by an in-house team, and would need to be bought in on an annual basis.
+- 6.1 The proposal to continue with an outsourced provision provides a number of opportunities and mitigates against the risks of either moving the service in house or seeking to identify either a co-sourcing or a shared service model. - 6.2 Effective Internal Audit functions require a diversity of skills that local authorities can find difficult to source and retain.
+Difficulties have previously been experienced in trying to provide this service internally and employ suitably qualified and experienced staff or procure staff from an agency when required to provide additional audit coverage. - 6.3 In house teams are not as able to keep abreast of / afford, continuing professional development and training.
+Specialist expertise and in-depth knowledge cannot be as easily sourced by an in-house team and would need to be bought in on an annual basis. - 6.4 The provider will be required to comply with all conditions, warranties and representations expressed or implied by statute or common law, council policies, strategies, rules and procedures in delivering the Internal Audit and Risk service to the standards required.

-In house teams do not always have the awareness of current and emerging issues, both sector specific and general, that third party specialist providers may be privy to.
-In cross organisational working, knowledge of best practice from other organisations / sectors can be shared and capitalised upon.

-6.2 The provider will be required to comply with all conditions, warranties and representations expressed or implied by statute or common law, council policies, strategies, rules and procedures in delivering the Internal Audit and Risk service to the standards required.
 This would ensure that the service to customers continues to be of a high standard.